paymill/paymill-unite-example/README.md

 #### Requesting an authorization code

-To request an authorization code for another merchants account, you’ll have to redirect that merchant to the authorization page on our servers.
+To request an authorization code for another merchants account, you'll have to redirect that merchant to the authorization page on our servers.
 The target url for this redirect https://connect.paymill.com/authorize and you need to append a few query parameters to the request:

 * *client_id* (required): The application id given to you upon application registration.
 * *response_type* (required): Fixed string set to "code".
 * *scope* (required): A space-separated list of permissions you want to request.
 * *redirect_uri* (optional): If you need a different redirect URI (to that from the app settings).
-* *custom_param* (optional): If you want to pass additional values.
+* *checksum* (optional): If you added a hash_token into your app you have to generate a checksum _http://test.local/paymill-unite-example/system/connect.php_

 **Example:**

     https://connect.paymill.com/
     ?client_id=app_1d70acbf80c8c35ce83680715c06be0d15c06be0d
     &scope=transactions_rw%20refunds_rw
-    &response_type=code
+    &response_type=code&checksum=de3535542947256615d6cac38c565eb1b6e618eb9f9cbac0cc87bc06c54b8504

 When the merchant is redirected back to your page, we'll append a few query parameters to the uri you provided when registering your application, depending on the outcome of the request.